fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 The dependencies can be brought up to date by updating the file <i>package.json</i> and running the command _npm install_.
 However, old versions of the dependencies are not necessarily a security risk.

 <!-- Riippuvuuksien turvallisuus voidaan tarkistaa npm:n [audit](https://docs.npmjs.com/cli/audit)-komennolla, joka vertaa käytettyjen riippuvuuksien versioita keskitetyssä virhetietokannassa listattuihin tietoturvauhan sisältäviin riippuvuuksien versioihin. -->
-The npm [audit](https://docs.npmjs.com/cli/audit) command can be used to check the security of debendencies.
-It compares the version numbers of the debendencies in your application to a list of the version numbers of debendencies containing known security threats in a centralized error database.
+The npm [audit](https://docs.npmjs.com/cli/audit) command can be used to check the security of dependencies.
+It compares the version numbers of the dependencies in your application to a list of the version numbers of dependencies containing known security threats in a centralized error database.

 Running _npm audit_ on an exercise from part 4 of last year's course print a long list of complaints and suggested fixes.
-Below is a part of the raport:
+Below is a part of the report:

 ```js
 $ bloglist-backend npm audit